kodalikranthi/cloud-run-Terraform/INTERNAL_LOAD_BALANCER.md

 5. **Forwarding Rule**: Single forwarding rule on port 443 for all services

 **Key Improvement**: Backend services are now created dynamically based on the `internal_load_balancer.services` configuration, ensuring only the services you want to expose through the load balancer get backend services.

+**NEG Alignment**: The system automatically maps `service_name` from the load balancer configuration to the corresponding NEG created for each Cloud Run service, ensuring proper connectivity.

 ## Routing